Ayurvedic Plants Name In Hindi For Your Dosha

-It activates the metabolism of glucose and decreases the craving for sugar which helps in treatment of diabetes.
+It activates the metabolism of glucose and decreases the craving for sugar which helps in the treatment of diabetes.
 Thus, when chewing Gymnema Sylvestre leaves, the tongue is unable to feel the mild flavor for about an hour.

 13. Turmeric (Haridra)

-The Haridra is known as Curcuma Longa or Saffron of India in Europe, is of a formidable wealth in Curcumin, its active substance.
-According to ayurveda it is katu and tikta in taste and cleanses and detoxifies Rasa the Digestive juice and circulatory nutrition.
+The Haridra is known as Curcuma Longa or Saffron of India in Europe is of a formidable wealth in Curcumin, its active substance.
+According to Ayurveda it is katu and tikta in taste and cleanses and detoxifies Rasa the Digestive juice and circulatory nutrition.